nycmeshnet/docs/content/overview/install-example.md

 The process for installing a new node always starts with a [join request](https://nycmesh.net/join) by a prospective member of the community.
 This drops a pin for the location of the potential new node on the [NYC Mesh node map](https://nycmesh.net/map), and starts a conversation between an Install Team leader and the prospective new member about what joining NYC Mesh means.
 One of the considerations discussed is how to physically connect to our network.

-Since NYC Mesh is an "over the air" network that connects new nodes "rooftop-to-rooftop," the very first step is to make sure that the new code actually *can* be physically connected to the rest of the network.
+Since NYC Mesh is an "over the air" network that connects new nodes "rooftop-to-rooftop," the very first step is to make sure that the new node actually *can* be physically connected to the rest of the network.
 If the new node is simply too far away from an existing node, or if it cannot receive a good radio signal for other reasons such as obstacles that are in the way, we cannot proceed because we won't be able to physically attach any equipment we install to the rest of our network.

 However, let's assume that the new node is somewhere in New York City that we actually can reach with the radio signal from one of our other nodes.
 In this case, the Install Team leader will visit the potential new node location to perform a site survey.
 This simply means that they will check to make sure that the install team will be able to climb up on the roof safely and that the roof has at least some accomodations for installing routers and antennas.